 Operating income for the Rigid Open Top business decreased from \$72 million (12% of net sales) in the Prior YTD to \$60 million (12% of net sales) in the YTD.
 This decrease is primarily attributed to a \$5 million decline in the relationship of net selling price to raw material costs, \$2 million from volume declines described above, \$1 million decline in operating performance in manufacturing, \$3 million increase of selling, general and administrative expenses primarily attributed to costs associated with new product innovation and \$1 million increase in depreciation and amortization expense.
 Operating income for the Rigid Closed Top business increased from \$29 million (4% of net sales) in the Prior YTD to \$54 million (8% of net sales) in the YTD.
 This increase is primarily attributed to a \$18 million decline in business integration expenses, \$4 million improvement in the relationship of net selling price to raw material costs, \$3 million reduction of depreciation and amortization expense, \$2 million of improved operating performance in manufacturing and by \$1 million decrease in selling, general and administrative expenses partially offset \$3 million from volume declines described above.
-Operating income for the Engineered Materials business improved from \$23 million (3% of net sales) in the Prior YTD to \$57 million (8% of net sales) in the YTD.
+Operating income for the Engineered Materials business improved from \$23 million (3% of net sales) in the Prior YTD to \$57 million (8% of net sales) in the Prior YTD.
 This increase is primarily attributed to a \$17 million non-cash impairment in the Prior YTD, \$1 million from acquisitions, \$9 million improvement in the relationship of net selling price to raw material costs, \$6 million of improved operating performance in manufacturing, \$3 million decrease in selling, general and administrative expenses and \$3 million decrease in depreciation and amortization expense partially offset by \$4 million increase in business integration.
 Operating loss for the Flexible Packaging business improved from \$4 million loss (-1% of net sales) in the Prior YTD to operating income of \$8 million (2% of net sales) in the YTD.
-This improvement is primarily attributed to a \$8 million reduction of business integration expense, \$3 million reduction of depreciation and amortization expenses, s0 million reduction of depreciation and amortization expenses integration expense, \$3 million reduction of depreciation and amortization expenses integration expense, \$3 million reduction of depreciation and amortization expenses integration expense, \$3 million reduction of depreciation and amortization expenses integration expense, \$3 million reduction of net selling price to raw material costs partially offset by \$1 million increase of selling, general and administrative expenses.
+This improvement is primarily attributed to a \$8 million reduction of business integration expense, \$3 million reduction of depreciation and amortization expense, and a \$2 million improvement in the relationship of net selling price to raw material costs partially offset by \$1 million increase of selling, general and administrative expenses.